 These homemade Blueberry Muffins are made with buttermilk and topped with a crumble topping that enhances the flavor and texture.
 Skip the drive thru and make your own coffee shop treats to enjoy at home.

-Start your Morning with Blueberry Muffins with Crumb Topping
+Start the Day with Blueberry Muffins with Crumb Topping

 I've never been one to hit the drive thru in the mornings to grab breakfast or a $5 cuppa joe.
 I realize, I'm somewhat in the minority.
 That said, I do occasionally love meeting friends and other Mom's for some girl chatter at one of our local coffee houses.
 Regardless of the location, you can always count on them offering freshly baked blueberry muffins in the pastry case to go with your steamy beverage of choice.

 Blueberry muffins aren't difficult to make and in fact, if you're not up to pulling out your mixer, the batter can be whipped up using a little elbow grease.
 Nonetheless, making them yourself, is not only fun but, you'll save money, too.
 I just want to mention a few things: